NathanWichmann/Employee-Tracker/README.md

 # Unit 12 MySQL Homework: Employee Tracker

-This repository (Employee Tracker) is an educational homework assignment from the CARL-OTT-FSF-PT-02-20121-U-C course# Unit 12 MySQL Homework: Employee Tracker

 This repository (Employee Tracker) is an educational homework assignment from the CARL-OTT-FSF-PT-02-20121-U-C course.
 It was designed to help students become more familiar with mySQL, databases, mySQL queries, express.js and inquirer.
 These tools are used together to creade a database, that allows a user to create, read, update, and delete information in a database.
 The C.R.U.D ackrynm is used to descibe these methods with respect to database management.
 They are the essntial tools used in maintaining a database.